broxus/everscale-jrpc/README.md

   </details>

+### `getTransactionsList`

-### `getTransactionsList` - retrieves a list of transactions for a specific account.
+This method is used to retrieve a list of transactions for a specific account.
 To call this method, you will need to send a JSON-RPC request to the server with the following structure: